 I have been in this industry for 15 years and you would be surprised how many times that I have heard “Wow!
 Your prices are better than the smaller moving companies” why is that?

-Well, one thing that consumers should remember is that just because a moving company is associated with a big brand name like United Van Lines or Mayflower Transit, doesn’t actually mean that they are not a small moving company.
+Well, one thing that consumers should remember is that just because a small moving company is associated with a big brand name like United Van Lines or Mayflower Transit, doesn’t actually mean that they are not a small moving company.